 Didn’t Get Your Deal?
 Cyber Monday Is On The Way, Don’t Despair!

 A lot of times people will find that their deal was just so popular that by the time they show up at 4am all the coupons for that nice TV have already been passed out.
 Don’t despair, a lot of times you can find some great deals on the Monday following Thanksgiving, often called “Cyber Monday”.
-Check out the sites above, especially FatWallet forums, and you can find some great deals the following week as well.
+Check out the sites above, and you can find some great deals the following week as well.
 Or follow my tutorial here on how to save money on the high ticket items you buy: